johnnyasantoss/johnnyasantos.com/README.md

 # My personal blog

-Ideas, notes or whatever comes to mind and I feel like posting.
+Ideas, notes or whatever comes to mind.